aluxian/Messenger-for-Desktop/README.md

 **TIP**: for OS X, use the `run:osx64` task to build the app and run it immediately.

+**TIP**: to be able to play MP3 and H264, you need to replace the ffmpeg lib in NWJS with the one provided in this repository: https://github.com/iteufel/nwjs-ffmpeg-prebuilt/.
+The best way is to copy-paste it in the corresponding NWJS package (located in the cache) before building the software.

 ## Debugging

 With the move to nw.js 0.14.x, Messenger for Desktop now runs as a Chrome Extension.
 Node and WebKit run in two different contexts.
 When debugging